acw414/eLISA/README.md

 **PROJECT TO DO LIST**
   - requirements that the user needs on the bioinformatics end - in the dependencies section
-    - must have originr installed beforehand on R
+    - must be on UCLA's Hoffman2
-    - must be on Hoffman2
+    - must have originr installed beforehand on R (+ instructions of how to install it on Hoffman2)
   - add more comments in the code itself
   - need a section saying all the requirement for the input file .
     - say the input file cannot have the string "column" in the filename